Truth and common sense. Two things that a growing number of American churchgoers seem to care less and less about.

-Rebellion or acquiescence.
+Rebellion or embrace.
 Those are really the only two options when it comes to power.
-One acquiesces by choice or force and rebellion is a very definite act of the will.
+One either rejects or embraces the wielder of power.
 Accepting power is sort of beside the point.
 If you’re talking about real power the only place acceptance comes into play is whether or not you are accepted by the one who wields it.

 And this is where many among us seem to have abandoned common sense.
-The church is not called to help sinners accept an accommodating God (see paragraphs 2 and 3).
+The church is not called to help sinners accept an accommodating God.
 Rather, the church is called to utilize the power of the Holy Spirit to bring about inner transformation that makes the sinner acceptable to God!

 I keep hearing people in Christian circles hammering away at the hatred and bigotry of those calling for people to turn away from sin.
 And their justification is to invariably point out just how loving and accepting Jesus is in the Gospels.
 Again, I would ask, ‘how did He manage to find Himself on a cross if He was known for being loving and accepting?’
 Somebody did not believe He was all about love and acceptance.

 But it’s not just Jesus many seem to have lost their capacity for common sense about.
 Which prophet in the Old Testament did not address sin and the dire consequences that would occur if repentance did not take place?
 That’s right…none of them.